What is the Nifty Ten Fifty?

 OK, I understand the route is complicated with over 100 turns, I don't have a GPS and I really don't want to decipher a route sheet.
 What do I do?

 You show up on time for the ride you want to join.
 We have four guided rides, for four levels of riders.
 If you stay with your group, you will not need to navigate, but please bring a route sheet in case you get separated.
-We have an A ride for faster racer types, led my me, an old wanna be racer, a B ride, led by Bill Oldham for strong, fit cyclists, who truly want to complete the entire ride, but at a more sensible pace, and the Nifty Lite, led by Janet DeHaven, for those just wanting to join the Nifty fun with a pleasant ride with a few manageable climbs at a leasurely pace.
+We have an Elite ride for P 1,2 riders, an "A" ride for Elite Cat 3 or Masters 1,2,3 level riders, led my me, a B ride, for strong, fit, recreational cyclists, who truly want to complete the entire ride, but at a more sensible pace, and the Nifty Lite, for those just wanting to join the Nifty fun with a pleasant ride with a few manageable climbs at a leisurely pace.
 The Nifty Lite avoids all of the worst climbs.
-For 2013, we have an Elite Group for Pro, Cat 1, Cat 2 level riders.

 What gearing is recommended?

 Gearing of course depends on your fitness, climbing ability and your ability to suffer turning the cranks at 30 rpm.
 The ride has been done with 39/23 low gearing.
-I did it for years with 39/27, and it seemed fine (now I run a 36/28).
-With that said, it's prudent to put on the lowest gears you have, or consider riding a mountain bike with a triple.
-34/28 is a great combination for this ride, and 34/32 is even better if you can fit that combination on your bike.
+I did it for years with 39/27, and it seemed fine (now I run a 34/28).
+With that said, it's prudent to put on the lowest gears you have.
 The lower your gears, the less time you'll spend at an uncomfortable cadence, and the more you will enjoy the ride.